andymeneely/project-timber-wolf/rules/RULES.md

 *Tip: Wait to account for noise until the end of Action phase.
 Ask everyone to hold up a finger for the number of noises they incurred - which they can see from the die sitting on the action they took.*
 {:.tip}

-*Example of Modify Roll: Phil as the Angry Locksmith may always take Pick🔓🔊 or Walk🔊➜ regardless of what he rolled.
+*Example of Modify Roll*.
+Phil as the Angry Locksmith may always take Pick🔓🔊 or Walk🔊➜ regardless of what he rolled.
 Suppose he has the Wing It and Smash 'n' Grab Skills, and rolled a 1, then he also has Punch👊🔊🔊➜ and Discover🔍🔍 as options.
 If he spends an 💡, then he also has Smash📷🔊🔊➜, Grab💰🔊, Strongarm🔓👊🔊🔊➜, and Scamper🔊🔊🔊➜➜ available.*
 {:.example}

-*Example of Interleaving: Kelly takes Discover🔍🔍 and reveals a guard one space away from Tim.
+*Example of Interleaving.* Kelly takes Discover🔍🔍 and reveals a guard one space away from Tim.
 Tim, with this new information, then chooses to take Punch👊🔊🔊➜, and does a ➜ first, then a 👊 on the newly-discovered guard, then increases the 🔊 by 2.*
 {:.example}

-*Example of Undoing : Derek takes the Sprint(🔊🔊➜➜➜) action but after his first ➜ he Auto-Reveals a Lock in his path.
+*Example of Undoing*.
+Derek takes the Sprint(🔊🔊➜➜➜) action but after his first ➜ he Auto-Reveals a Lock in his path.
 Derek cannot undo his action.
 Fortunately, Jacob is one space away from the lock and takes Shim(🔓🔊🔊➜), which lets him ➜ and then 🔓.
 Derek continues with his other ➜➜.
 The noise level goes up by 4.*
 {:.example}

 **Help Out**.
 If you are Outdoors, you may spend 💡💡 to give 💡 to any player, any number of times, in addition to your action. _**This does not apply to the Escape phase!**_ (Sorry.)